urbanairship/ios-library/README.rst

 .. code:: obj-c

-    // Somewhere in the app, this will enable push, setting it to NO will disable push.
+    // Somewhere in the app, this will enable push (setting it to NO will disable push,
-    // This will trigger the proper registration or de-registration code in the library.
+    // which will trigger the proper registration or de-registration code in the library).
-    [[UAPush shared] userPushNotificationsEnabled:YES];
+    [UAPush shared].userPushNotificationsEnabled = YES;

 Logging
 -------